 \section{Related Work}

-\textbf{Mutations in verification-aware languages.} To our knowledge, IronSpec\footnote{\url{https://github.com/GLaDOS-Michigan/IronSpec}, accessed Nov.
-2025.}~\cite{IronSpec} is the only previous work dealing with mutations in Dafny, being the work more closely related to ours.
-It aims to increase the reliability of formal specifications, operating on three different dimensions, one including mutation testing, which, unlike our approach, mutates specifications.
-Their approach considers mutants that are stronger than the original specification.
+\textbf{Mutations in verification-aware languages.} To our knowledge, IronSpec\footnote{\url{https://github.com/GLaDOS-Michigan/IronSpec}, accessed Jan.
+2026.}~\cite{IronSpec} is the only previous work dealing with mutations in Dafny, being the work more closely related to ours.
+It aims to increase the reliability of formal specifications by operating on three different dimensions, one involving mutation testing, but unlike our approach, mutating specifications.
+Their technique considers mutants that are stronger than the original specification.
 If the method still verifies with the mutation, it means that the original specification is weaker than the implementation and can potentially be strengthened.
 In 14 Dafny methods, IronSpec detected two specification faults through this approach.

 Much like in \ourTool, mutations to the implementation of Eiffel programs have been used to evaluate their specs~\cite{eiffel}.
-However, no developer-oriented tool based on the mutation of implementations exists for providing specification quality feedback, nor has any in-depth study on suitable mutation operators been conducted.
+However, no developer-oriented tool based on the mutation of implementations exists for providing specification quality feedback, nor has any in-depth study been conducted on suitable mutation operators.

 Other related work in using mutation testing to assess specification quality includes \citet{spec-generation-eval1} and \citet{Endres2024}. \citet{spec-generation-eval1} uses the mutation of test cases to validate specifications without the need for an implementation. \citet{Endres2024} capture a specification's ability to reject LLM-generated implementation mutants.
-The results of both align closely with the human assessment of specification quality.